Sven's story: "I marvel at how my life has changed."

 Sven | June 2021 | 11 minutes

-When Sven was called into the office by HR because they were concerned about his drinking, he wasn't expecting it to help - but, thanks to that intervention, he's now two years sober.
-This is his story.
+When Sven was called into the office by HR because of their drinking, Sven wasn’t expecting it to help – but, thanks to that intervention, they are now two years sober.
+This is their story.

 When I first walked into AA, I was planning on attending every week.
 But only so people would believe me when I told them I’d given up drinking.
 Going through the motions would offer me the cover I needed to carry on drinking behind closed doors.
 Looking back, my thinking was deeply disconnected from reality.